-In the 1880s the Chattanooga train operated on the Tennessee Railroad, and starting in 1909., steamed out of the station on Market Street in downtown Chattanooga, until the station closed for good in 1973.
+In the 1880s, the Chattanooga train operated on the Tennessee Railroad, and starting in 1909., steamed out of the station on Market Street in downtown Chattanooga until the station closed for good in 1973.
 Now those Victorian-era train cars flank the hotel’s famous Rose Garden, which tourists stroll through as they step down from their unique guest rooms aboard those same train cars.

 Sleeping in a train car provides a glimpse into an earlier era.
-The train cars still have the original ceilings, although the furniture has definitely changed since the days when sleeping in a private car was the ultimate in luxury, a status symbol.
-Whether you choose to stay in a train car or in one of the hotel’s three guest buildings (executive suites are also available), the romance and gentility of history as well as Southern hospitality, combined with modern conveniences will make your stay an unforgettable one.
+The train cars still have the original ceilings, although the furniture has definitely changed since sleeping in a private car was the ultimate luxury, a status symbol.
+Whether you choose to stay in a train car or in one of the hotel’s three guest buildings (executive suites are also available), the romance and gentility of history as well as Southern hospitality, combined with modern conveniences, will make your stay an unforgettable one.
 You can see this in the high-ceilinged domed lobby originally built by Don Barber.
 You can see it in Sweetly Southern, Artifacts (devoted to civil war and Southern belle merchandise and memorabilia), the Little Lace Lady and Sweet Things, four of the hotel’s specialty shops.
 You experience it in the treatment you receive at this hotel.

 The hotel staff goes out of their way to make guests feel welcome, whether you’re dealing with Josh, the front desk clerk who advises you about local take-out late at night when you’ve just arrived, the security staff who also drive the free airport shuttle, or Theresa Kelley, proprietor of the Little Lace Lady, a scrapbooking and collectible shop right next to those mighty train cars.
 Theresa will cheerfully give you information about local attractions, shopping and dining.

-In addition to popular items such as Beanie Babies, the shop is your source for angels, handcrafted items by local artisans and scrapbooks so you can preserve memories of your stay, such as the 19th-century-style portraits you can get from Old Tyme Photos.
+In addition to popular items such as Beanie Babies, the shop is your source for angels, handcrafted items by local artisans, and scrapbooks so you can preserve memories of your stay, such as the 19th-century-style portraits you can get from Old Tyme Photos.

-Other attractions include a Louisiana-style trolley car and the Model Railroad museum, maintained by the Chattanooga Railroad Club.
+Other attractions include a Louisiana-style trolley car and the Model Railroad Museum, maintained by the Chattanooga Railroad Club.
 The display is on a par with the model railroads on display at the Living Desert Reserve in Palm Desert, California, and train enthusiasts (after all, why would you be at the Choo-Choo if you didn’t like trains?) can examine displays detailing how the miniature world is constructed.

 There are also displays of the Choo-Choo in its heyday as well as railroad artifacts that include a Civil War-era railroad spike and a replica of refrigerator cars from the 1950s.

 After all the shopping, trolley car rides and walks in the rose garden, or your business meetings at the Centennial Convention Center, or touring the Tennessee Aquarium, you’re bound to be hungry.
 If you can resist the allure of Tennessee’s famous barbecue (Smoky Bones near the Hamilton Place Mall is a standout) outside the hotel, you might want to try the Station House, where the waitstaff, such as Bryan, take turns singing a variety of audience favorites onstage.
-The repetoire varies depending on the crowd.
+The repertoire varies depending on the crowd.
 Billy Vera and the Beaters "At This Moment" was a standout during our visit.

-The hotel has a shuttle to the Chattanooga Airport (white van, small sign on the door) - just call the desk.
+The hotel has a shuttle to the Chattanooga Airport (white van, a small sign on the door) - just call the desk.
 While you're waiting, take one last ride on the Choo-Choo and get a souvenir train cap at the Depot.
 All aboard!